-While you get ready setting this game up, the puppy should be in his crate, in another room, or you can have someone else holding him.
+While you get ready to set this game up, pop your puppy in the crate, in another room, or have someone else holding him.

-Start to teach this game by hiding the puppy’s kibble in very obvious places around the room.
+Start by hiding the puppy’s kibble, or some tiny tasty treats, in obvious places around the room.

 Hide anywhere from 5 to 10 pieces.

-Once you have the kibble in place, go and fetch the puppy.
+Once you have the food in place, go and fetch the puppy.

-Once he has found all of the treats, the game is over.
+Once he has found all of the treats and enjoyed the extra special Jackpot, the round is over.

-After you have played the game a few times, the puppy will have gotten the hang of it and you should not have to use the leash or do too much guiding in respect to where the treats are hidden.
+After you have played the game a few times, the puppy will start to get the hang of it.

-You should start to hide the treats in more difficult places so that the game becomes more challenging and exciting for the dog.
+Begin to hide the treats in more difficult spots so that the game becomes more challenging and interesting for your pup.

-- The biggest benefit of this game is that it is an outlet for the puppy to do what comes naturally, search and hunt, for his food or something he likes.
+- The biggest benefit of this game is that it is an opportunity for your puppy to do something he loves, sniff and find things!

-- This is a suitable game to play in the house, the yard, or the park.
+- This is a great game to play in the house, the yard, or the park.
 It is very transportable and can be played anywhere.

-Once the puppy is a pro with treats, begin to alternate by using a toy instead of the treats.
+Once the puppy is a pro with treats, if he has favorite toys, begin to alternate by using them instead of, or in combination with, the treats.

-Once the puppy is a keen participant in the game of Hide and Go Seek (which should not take very long) you can vary the game; where you play it, what level of distractions are present and the things that you have the puppy search for.
+Once the puppy is a keen participant in the game of Find it! (which should not take very long) you can vary the game; where you play it, what level of distractions are present, and the things that you have the puppy search for.

 The success of your dog games truly depends on how far you will let your imagination go!